dbierer/php-class-notes/apache-nov-2017.md

 * from self: http://localhost:8888/#/7/36: more practical examples for this entire section
 * from Maroun to All Participants: I would like to see example which covers the whole flow, how you set header and how it affects the request in browser and how the response looks like
 * from self: practical use cases encompassing the whole thing
-* from self: Headers chapter: convert screenshots of code examples to text + get the order straight
+* from self: Headers chapter: convert screenshots of code examples to text blocks which can be copied + get the order straight
 * from Francois to All Participants: course feedback -- personally, I think you should talk about mod_alias first and then go with "if you need more, here is what you can do with mod_rewrite" because at this point, I'm not sure what mod_rewrite can do that alias can't (except rewrite condition I guess).